ananyatiwari05/ananyatiwari05/README.md

 ---
 ### git about --me

-- just a girl sitting in front of a compiler, asking it to behave.👩🏻‍💻🎀
+- just a girl asking the compiler to behave.
-- backend, frontend, somewhere in the console — you’ll find me there.💬☔
+- backend, frontend, somewhere in the console — you’ll find me there.
-- clean UI, messy brain. it's balanced.✨🤷🏻‍♀️
+- clean UI, messy code. it's balanced.
-- currently in an argument with my terminal. 🎬🔪
+- currently in an argument with my red terminal.

 ---